kiefer-dev/345-breathing/README.md

 ## Optimizations

 Over time I plan on adding new breathing exercises, and more detailed descriptions of the exercises and their benefits.
 The JavaScript is spread out over individual files for each different breathing exercise; there is definitely some optimization possible with the logic behind the exercises.
+Having recently started learning about SOLID principles of programming, I know there are ways that I'd be able to implement these principles into this app's design.
 Ideally, the breathe-in / hold / breathe-out instructions would be standardized functions in order to be used repeatedly instead of having specific changes per exercise - this is something I plan on returning to at a later date.
-I also coded all of the layout and design myself - I'm not a designer, so I definitely could have done a better job at styling and layout (perhaps using Bootstrap).
+I also did all of the layout and design myself - I'm not a designer, so I definitely could have done a better job at styling and layout).
+I plan on returning to the UI and utilizing React.js components once I have more experience with React.

 ## Lessons Learned: